 As a first step, it is usually good to have an interview with your student adviserent necessary, the student adviser will refer you to persons or institutes inside or outside the university.

-Everything you discuss with the student adviser will be treated as confidential.
-Third parties will only be involved when there is good cause for this, and only with your consent.
 The student adviser is bound to the code of conduct of the LVSA (Dutch national association of study advisors).